SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 1. Create a volume of size 1GB.
 2. Attach your newly created volume to your instance.
-3. Access the volume and copy a file to the attached volume (hint, you will need to format and mount the volume).
+3. Access the volume from your intance and copy a file to the attached volume (hint, you will need to format and mount the volume).
+Here is a good tutorial: https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux_OpenStack_Platform/2/html/Getting_Started_Guide/ch16s03.html
-4. Modify the size of the volume created in step 1.

 ### Questions: